dakshjoshi10/CODSOFT_TASK_04/README.md

 # CODSOFT_TASK_04
 Here's a simple implementation of the Rock, Paper, Scissors game in Python.
 It will prompt the user to choose rock, paper, or scissors, generate a random choice for the computer, determine the winner, display the result, and optionally keep track of the score.
 We'll also include a play-again feature.
-Explanation:
-get_computer_choice(): Generates a random choice for the computer. determine_winner(): Determines the winner based on the user's choice and the computer's choice. display_result(): Displays the user's choice, the computer's choice, and the result. play_again(): Asks the user if they want to play another round and returns a boolean. play_game(): The main game loop that handles user input, calls the necessary functions, keeps track of the score, and checks if the user wants to play again.
-This script should be run in a Python environment.
-It provides clear instructions and feedback to the user, making it easy to follow and play the game. here's a brief theoretical explanation of the code:

-Function Definitions:

-get_computer_choice(): This function generates a random choice from 'rock', 'paper', or 'scissors' for the computer using Python's random module. determine_winner(user_choice, computer_choice): This function compares the user's choice with the computer's choice to determine the winner.
-It checks for ties first, then uses the rules of the game (rock beats scissors, scissors beat paper, paper beats rock) to decide the winner. display_result(user_choice, computer_choice, winner): This function displays the choices made by the user and the computer, and announces the result (win, lose, or tie). play_again(): This function prompts the user to decide if they want to play another round.
-It ensures valid input ('yes' or 'no') and returns a boolean indicating the user's choice.
+Overview
+The code implements a command-line Rock, Paper, Scissors game in Python.
+The game allows a user to play multiple rounds against the computer, tracks the scores, and provides an option to play again after each round.

+Detailed Explanation
+Importing the Random Module:
+The random module is imported to enable the computer to make a random choice between rock, paper, and scissors.
+Defining Functions:

+get_computer_choice():
+This function defines a list of choices (rock, paper, scissors).
+It returns a randomly selected choice from the list using random.choice(). determine_winner(user_choice, computer_choice):
+This function takes the user's and computer's choices as input.
+It first checks if the choices are the same, resulting in a tie.
+Then it checks for all possible winning conditions for the user.
+If none of the above conditions are met, the computer wins. display_result(user_choice, computer_choice, winner):
+This function takes the user's choice, the computer's choice, and the winner as input.
+It prints out the choices made by the user and the computer.
+It then prints out the result based on the winner. play_again():
+This function prompts the user to decide if they want to play another round.
+It ensures the input is either 'yes' or 'no'.
+It returns True if the user wants to play again, and False otherwise.
-Main Game Loop (play_game):
+Main Game Loop:

-user_score and computer_score are initialized to keep track of the scores.
-The game runs in a while loop:
+play_game():
+Initializes the scores for the user and the computer.
+Enters a while loop to keep the game running for multiple rounds.
-The user is prompted to choose 'rock', 'paper', or 'scissors'.
-If the input is invalid, the loop continues, asking for a valid input.
+Prompts the user to choose rock, paper, or scissors.
+If the input is invalid, it prompts again.
-The computer's choice is generated.
+Generates the computer's choice using get_computer_choice().
-The winner is determined using determine_winner.
+Determines the winner using determine_winner().
-The result is displayed using display_result.
+Displays the result using display_result().
-Scores are updated based on the result.
+Updates the scores based on the winner.
-The current scores are printed.
+Prints the current scores.
-The user is asked if they want to play again.
-If they say no, the loop breaks, and a thank you message is displayed.
+Asks if the user wants to play again using play_again().
+If the user says no, it breaks the loop and ends the game.
-Script Execution:

-The play_game() function is called to start the game when the script is executed.
-This structure ensures that the game is interactive, user-friendly, and keeps track of scores, providing a complete Rock, Paper, Scissors game experience in the console.
+Summary
+The code provides a fully interactive Rock, Paper, Scissors game that runs in the console.
+It handles user input, generates random choices for the computer, determines the winner, tracks scores, and allows the user to play multiple rounds.
+The functions are modular and handle specific tasks, making the code organized and easy to understand.